chef/chef/CONTRIBUTING.md

 ## Submitting Issues

 Not every contribution comes in the form of code.
 Submitting, confirming, and triaging issues is an important task for any project.
-At Chef we use Github to track all project issues.
+At Chef we use GitHub to track all project issues.

-If you are familiar with Chef and know the component, that is causing you a problem, you can file an issue in the corresponding Github project.
-All of our Open Source Software can be found in our [Github organization](https://github.com/chef/).
-All projects include Github issue templates to help gather information needed for a thorough review.
+If you are familiar with Chef and know the component that is causing you a problem, you can file an issue in the corresponding GitHub project.
+All of our Open Source Software can be found in our [Chef GitHub organization](https://github.com/chef/).
+All projects include GitHub issue templates to help gather information needed for a thorough review.

-We ask you not to submit security concerns via Github.
+We ask you not to submit security concerns via GitHub.
 For details on submitting potential security issues please see <https://www.chef.io/security/>

-In addition to Github issues, we also utilize a feedback site that helps our product team track and rank feature requests.
-If you have a feature request, this is an excellent place to start <https://feedback.chef.io>
+In addition to GitHub issues, we also utilize a feedback site that helps our product team track and rank feature requests.
+If you have a feature request, this is an excellent place to start <https://www.chef.io/feedback/>

 ## Contribution Process

 We have a 3 step process for contributions:

 1. Commit changes to a git branch, making sure to sign-off those changes for the [Developer Certificate of Origin](#developer-certification-of-origin-dco).
-2. Create a Github Pull Request for your change, following the instructions in the pull request template.
+2. Create a GitHub Pull Request for your change, following the instructions in the pull request template.
 3. Perform a [Code Review](#code-review-process) with the project maintainers on the pull request.

 ### Pull Request Requirements